Signed in as:

 Mission

-Eligibility: HBCU or PBI jazz ensembles with an ensemble size of ten (10) or more members.
+HBCU or PBI jazz ensembles with an ensemble size of ten (10) or more members.
+The Applicant must be a member of AAJC or both AAJC and JEN.

 The NCCU Vocal Ensembles have won accolades at numerous American and international festivals and have twice performed at the White House with the NCCU Jazz Ensemble and Jazz Combos.
 The Ensemble and guest artist Joey Calderazzo were featured at the 2008 International Association for Jazz Education Conference in Toronto, Canada.
 The Ensemble performed with pianist Geri Allen and vocalist Carmen Lundy at the NCCU Jazz Festival in 2007.
 In 2009, they became the first college vocal group to perform at the prestigious Notre Dame Jazz Festival.